DA plans onion procurement in Mindoro

 The procurement program forms part of a broader effort to improve market stability and ensure farmers receive fair returns while maintaining adequate supply in the market.

 “The directive of the President and the Secretary is to advance food security in the country and ensure that food remains affordable and accessible to all Filipinos.
-In support of this, the role of the Food Terminal Inc. (FTI) is to strengthen market linkages across the food value chain—from farmers to consumers,” Lo said.
+In support of this, the role of the Food Terminal Inc. is to strengthen market linkages across the food value chain — from farmers to consumers,” Lo said.